jhe274/Jiachen-He.github.io/_pages/cv.md

   - **Cryogenic and Vacuum Systems**: Contributed to system calibration and maintenance of a cryogenic system, gaining hands-on experience with vacuum technologies over five years.

-  - **Ongoing Projects**: Machine learning algorithms for real-time magnetic field cancellation, software development for scientific instruments and implementing side-band laser locking using EOM.
+  - **Ongoing Projects**: Machine learning algorithms for real-time magnetic field cancellation.

 * **Graduate Teaching Assistant**
   University of Kentucky, August 2017 - May 2019